-The Rockefeller Foundation is seeking an experienced Director, Communications, to join the Global Policy & Advocacy team.
+The Rockefeller Foundation is seeking an experienced Director, Communications, to join the Communications, Policy & Advocacy team.

 Location: New York, NY